Scottish Islands: Staffa

 Because of its exposed, windswept position it`s not always possible to set foot on Staffa, even in fine weather if the tides aren`t right.
-I had only managed to land once before, well over 20 years ago, but never took any photos.
-On this occasion, after a visit to Lunga, our skipper took Hoy Lass right up to the cave entrance for a closer look before tying up at the jetty and dropping off passengers.
+I was lucky and managed to land on my first visit almost 30 years ago, but never took any photos.
+On a more recent occasion, after a visit to Lunga, our skipper took Hoy Lass right up to the cave entrance for a closer look before tying up at the jetty and dropping off passengers.

 Surprisingly, what should have been a tranquil and hassle-free location was bizarrely bordering on chaotic at times.
 As well as several small tour boats unloading, National Geographic's ice-class expedition flagship National Geographic Explorer had dropped anchor nearby and it seemed that most of her 148 guests were being shuttled ashore in Zodiacs.
 It was slow-going on the short route to the cave over the flat wave-polished stepping-stones with new arrivals and returning passengers dodging past each other, many understandably reluctant to let go of the handrail fixed to the bottom of the cliff face for security.

 From the Victorian era onwards, it became something of a tradition for the more affluent visitors to engage the services of a piper to play in the cave to add to the atmosphere and today, particularly when cruise ship passengers are put ashore, a bagpiper, fiddler, or classical musicians can often be found providing impromptu entertainment.